 This drive starts and finishes with some great long-distance views.
 In between, it features a drive along an international border through a sea of grass so huge they filmed portions of the movie Oklahomahere.
 Heading south out of Sierra Vista, the Huachuca Mountains and their dramatic, exposed Reeftower above you to the west.
 You’ll cross that mountain range at the top of Montezuma Pass, in the Coronado National Memorial, where you’ll have a huge expanse of Mexico and Southern Arizona at your feet.
 From the pass, the drive drops into the immense grassland of the San Rafael Valley.
 Much of this grassland was part of an old Spanish land grant.
 A number of large and small ranches, both Mexican and American, still provide the main economic activity here.
 The sleepy little settlement of Lochiel, with its border crossing that has been closed since 1986, will scarcely notice your passage, even if you stop at the monument to Fray Marcos de Niza.
 That guide for the Spanish explorer Coronado is believed to have been the first European (in 1539) to set foot in what has since become Arizona.
 After that it’s on to the Patagonia Mountains and the gold mining boomtown-turned-ghost town of Washington Camp.
-At an unnamed pass just before you drop into Nogales and the end of the drive, there are more good views of the Atascosa, Baboquivari and Pajarito mountain ranges to the west.
+At an unnamed pass just before you drop into Nogales and the end of the drive at the “Little Red School House” just to the north, there are more good views of the Atascosa, Baboquivari and Pajarito mountain ranges to the west.

 At a Glance